 The Managing Director has overall responsibility for proper functioning of the Group's internal controls system.

 The Board of Directors establishes and oversights of the Group's risk management framework and control environment mitigating those risks.
+The Audit Committee as part of Board of Directors evaluates the internal controls system effeThe Board of Directors establishes and oversights of the Group's risk management framework and control environment mitigating those risks.
 The Audit Committee as part of Board of Directors evaluates the internal controls system effectiveness.
-The Group's Audit Committee is assisted in its oversight role by the Department of Internal Audit, who oversees how management monitors compliance with the Group's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Group.
+The Group's Audit Committee is assisted in its oversight role by the Department of Internal Audit, who oversees how management monitors compliance with the Group's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Group, ctiveness.
 The Department of Internal Audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the Audit Committee.

-The risk management functions are performed by several departments of the Company.
-Credit risk is considered by the Department of Liquidity and Credit.
-Liquidity risk is addressed by the Efficiency and Control union.
+The risk management functions are performed by department of the Company and managing company LLC "Gazprom energoholding".
+Credit risk of investment securities is considered by the managing company.
+Credit risk in respect of receivables from customers and liquidity risk is addressed by the Efficiency and Control department.
 These departments are accountable to the Deputies of Managing Director who supervises and coordinates the work of the risk management system.